Skip to content

 4. Bleeding

-Hemorrhoids from bloating-causing constipation can contribute to blood in your stool.
-However, it could also be a sign of something more serious like cancer that needs to be monitored seriously for any changes or prolonged occurrence.
+When you’re bloated, you’re also more likely to have difficulty passing stool, making constipation another common symptom of bloating.
+As a result of this bloating-causing constipation, hemorrhoids can contribute to blood in your stool.
+However, it could also be a sign of something more serious like cancer that needs to be monitored seriously to note any changes or prolonged occurrence.

 5. Nausea